Joe-ElM/Credit-Card-Segmentaion/README.md

 - main pipeline with external model-definitions .py file allowing for streamlined model switching and comparison
 - advanced confussion matrix with meaningful color-coding with custom color maps additionally accompanying for color-blindness
 - bulk-generation of data visualizations streamlining the process of EDA

-## Repository description

-- how to install
-- files description

-## Disclaimer

-This project was done in the period of 2 weeks as a follow-up to the [StackFuel GmbH](https://stackfuel.com/en/) courses: Data Analytics Certification and Data Science Certification.

 ### Data Set: HR Analytics Dataset